-This study presents a spatially-lumped, process-partitioned meltwater routing model to investigate surface meltwater routing parameters (meltwater travel distance, velocity, and time) in Rio Behar catchment, using the in situ moulin

-- 20 hydrograph of Smith et al. (2017) for calibration.
-Two traditional terrestrial hydrograph analysis tools, the Unit Hydrograph (UH) and Rescaled Width Function (RWF), are used to characterize IDC meltwater routing at an unprecedented high spatial resolution (3 m) afforded using high-resolution remotely sensed digital elevation model (DEM) acquired simultaneously with the in situ measurements by the WorldView-1 satellite.
-RWF offers particular advantages over SUH because it can partition between two different types of flow path (interfluve vs. open-channel), and quantify their respective mean (or - 25 "bulk") meltwater travel velocities within the catchment.
+This study presents a spatially lumped, process-partitioned meltwater routing model to investigate surface meltwater routing parameters (meltwater travel distance, velocity, and time) in the Rio Behar catchment, using the in situ moulin hydrograph of Smith et al. (2017) for calibration.
+The lumped spatial domain is the moderate IDC scale ($\sim 63 \text{ km}^2$).
+Two traditional terrestrial hydrograph analysis tools, the unit hydrograph (UH) and rescaled width function (RWF), are used to characterize IDC meltwater routing at a high spatial resolution (3 m) afforded by using a high-resolution remotely sensed digital elevation model (DEM) acquired simultaneously with the in situ measurements by the WorldView-1 satellite.
+The RWF offers particular advantages over SUH because it can partition between two different types of flow path (interfluve vs. open channel) and quantify their respective mean (or "bulk") meltwater travel velocities within the catchment.
 The performance of our RWF model is also compared with SRLF to better estimate the performance of RWF and to assess two different routing approaches.
 The resultant travel distance, velocity, and time are used to characterize two physically different meltwater routing processes on the ice surface, and the implications of seasonal routing evolutions are discussed.
-We concluded that a calibrated, high-resolution RWF surface routing model offers good utility for obtaining important meltwater routing parameters and modeling IDC outlet moulin - 30 discharge hydrographs on the GrIS bare ice ablation zone.
+We conclude that a calibrated, highresolution RWF surface routing model offers good utility for obtaining important meltwater routing parameters and modeling IDC outlet moulin discharge hydrographs in the GrIS bare-ice ablation zone.

-2. Study area
+2 Study area

-Our study area is the Rio Behar catchment (Smith et al., 2017), a moderate sized supraglacial IDC on the southwest GrIS surface (Fig. 1).
-It is located in the upper ablation zone, spanning 1207 - 1381 m a.s.l., near the long-term equilibrium line altitude (~1550 m a.s.l.) of this area (van de Wal et al., 2015).
-In July 2015, the remotely sensed area of the Rio Behar catchment was 63.1 km2 and the mainstem length of its trunk supraglacial river was 13.8 km (Smith et al., 2017).
-Visual analysis of multi-temporal high-resolution satellite and UAV (drone) images shows that the supraglacial stream/river channel network was highly developed in Rio Behar catchment by 21-23 July 2015, when 93.5% of the surface was bare ice.
+Our study area is the Rio Behar catchment (Smith et al., 2017), a moderately sized supraglacial IDC on the southwest GrIS surface (Fig. 1).
+It is located in the upper ablation zone, spanning 1207-1381 m a.s.l., near the long-term equilibrium line altitude ($\sim 1550 \,\text{m a.s.l.}$) of this area (van de Wal et al., 2015).
+In July 2015, the remotely sensed area of the Rio Behar catchment was 63.1 km2 and the main stem length of its trunk supraglacial river was 13.8 km (Smith et al., 2017).
+Visual analysis of multi-temporal high-resolution satellite and UAV (drone) images shows that the supraglacial stream-river channel network was highly developed in the Rio Behar catchment by 21-23 July 2015, when 93.5 % of the surface was bare ice.
 A detailed description of the Rio Behar catchment and remotely sensed imagery, DEM, and catchment map is provided in Smith et al. (2017).
+Notably, the IDC exhibits a sub-grid scale with respect to RCMs and ice sheet models (ISMs) and is considered the dominating surface meltwater routing process on the southwest GrIS surface (Yang and Smith, 2016).

-10 3.
-Data sources
+3 Data sources

-For 72 continuous hours (11:00AM 21 July to 10:00AM 23 July 2015) measurements of meltwater discharge exiting Rio Behar catchment were collected using an Acoustic Doppler Current Profiler (ADCP) in the mainstem supraglacial river, about 300 m upstream of its terminal outlet moulin (Smith et al., 2017).
-Hourly simulations of GrIS meltwater production M over the study period were generated using the MAR (Modèle Atmosphérique Régionale) 3.6 RCM.
-The MAR 3.6 model is
+For 72 continuous hours (11:00, 21 July to 10:00 western Greenland summer time (UTC - 2), 23 July 2015) measurements of meltwater discharge exiting the Rio Behar catchment were collected using an acoustic Doppler current profiler (ADCP) in the main stem supraglacial river (Smith et al., 2017).
+Hourly simulations of GrIS meltwater production M over the study period were generated using the MAR (Modèle Atmosphérique Régionale) 3.6 RCM (Fettweis et al., 2013).
+The 20 km MAR grid cells were reprojected to a common 5 km posting and map projection using nearest-neighbor resampling.
+Catchment-mean hourly melt (mm h-1) was obtained by clipping MAR grid cells with the remotely sensed Rio Behar boundary (Smith et al., 2017) and summing their corresponding melt values (Fig. 2) and was multiplied by the measured runoff coefficient for the catchment (0.69) to yield units of effective melt M' (Smith et al., 2017).